Family and politicians welcome release of Farc hostages.

 At a press conference on Thursday, US military officials said the men were in good health.

 ‘You are free’

-Santos, the defence minister, said the operation began when Colombian military spies infiltrated the Farc group and tricked the rebel commander holding the hostages into thinking the hostages were to be taken to Alfonso Cano, the group’s top leader.
+Juan Manuel Santos, the Colombian defence minister, said the operation began when the military spies infiltrated the Farc and tricked the rebel commander holding the hostages into thinking the hostages were to be taken to Alfonso Cano, the group’s top leader.